Ellen Charlotte Higgins

-Ellen Charlotte Higgins (14 August 1871, Brixton, London - 13 December 1951, Edinburgh) was the third Principal of Royal Holloway College, University of London (RHC) from 1907-1935.
+Ellen Charlotte Higgins (14 August 1871, Brixton, London – 13 December 1951, Edinburgh) was the third Principal of Royal Holloway College, University of London (RHC) from 1907 to 1935.
 Her father was a publisher and both parents were of Scottish descent.
 Her portrait is held in the Royal Holloway, University of London art collection.

 Education

 She was educated at the private Edinburgh Ladies' College and won an entrance scholarship to RHC in 1890, one of 32 students joining that year.
-While at the College she played hockey and lived in the Founder's Building.
+While at the college she played hockey and lived in the Founder's Building.
 She graduated with a London University degree with first class honours in English.
 She also was placed in the first classes of final honours in mathematics at the University of Oxford.
 (RHC entered students in examinations at one or both universities at the time, but Oxford did not award degrees to women until the 1920s, instead giving an indication of where they would have been placed if they did.)